 The world has gone social and employers are just catching up, especially when it comes to corporate training.
 This eLearning model creates a collaborative environment for the employees and taps into the power of social media.
 Through a platform like Facebook, Instagram, and Twitter, this program delivers the required knowledge and does so in a cohesive way that encourages teamwork and collaboration.
 If social media is a key part of your company, this will improve employees’ familiarity with important methods of internal and external communication.

+Microlearning refers to the delivery of eLearning content in the form of information nuggets.
+Each module spans is typically not more than 10 minutes and comprehensively addresses one learning objective at a time.
+With microlearning, each module focuses on just one topic, this allows users and readers to retain information in a more efficient manner.
 With microlearning, corporate training reaches a new level of efficiency as it allows better retention rates and finds a way to battle the forgetfulness curve.
 After adopting this eLearning method, the corporate training strategy dives into establishing a strong personal connection with its employees.
 The average attention span of humans is not more than 8 minutes and microlearning battles this with create short, relevant and concise pieces of eLearning modules that make corporate training more of a success.

 7. Mobile learning

 When it comes to eLearning, accessibility plays a crucial role.
 What better way to stay accessible than to go the mobile route.
 Through mobile eLearning, employees have access to the needed information at the comfort of their homes or even during the train ride to work.
 Mobile learning puts corporate training right into the palms of the employees thus allowing them the freedom to refer to it as and when they wish.

 Your education does not have to stop because of a pandemic.
 Online learning caters to the modernized learner, and it’s rising in popularity, especially during the COVID-19 situation.
 Here are five advantages of e-learning.